A photo of a beach with people in the far distance. The text on the photo says Our July Favourites

-So, what were our favourites in July?
+So, what were our July favourites?

 Bahlsen S’mores*